 The above figure shows a clear picture of how the plague disease transmits from the bacteria present in the rodent to human beings.

 Types of Plague

-- Bubonic plague causes an infection in the lymph nodes of the body.
-The lymph nodes swell and cause serious pain.
-It is transmitted through the fleas that contain the bacteria.
+- Bubonic plague disease – It an infection in the lymph nodes of the body.
+The lymph nodes swell and cause serious pain and it is transmitted through the fleas that contain the bacteria.

-- Pneumonic plague is a contagious disease that causes infection in the lungs.
-It is mainly transmitted from one person to another.
-In this condition, the patient develops several disorders such as chest pain, cough and etc.
+- Pneumonic plague disease – It is a contagious disease that causes infection in the lungs.
+Pneumonic plague disease is mainly transmitted from one person to another.
+In this condition, the patient develops several disorders such as chest pain, cough, cold, etc.

-- Septicemic plague- The infection of blood leads to Septicemic plague.
-This is a condition where the bacteria, almost kills the cells of blood in the human body causing death.
+- Septicemic plague disease – It is the infection of the blood that leads to Septicemic plague.
+This is a condition where the bacteria, almost kills the cells of the blood in the human body causing death.

 Causes of Plague